Kimchi-Robotics/kimchi-ros2/README.md

 For doing so simply `exit` the container and when doing so a prompt will ask you to overwrite the image with the current state of the container.
 In this occasion you will need to do accept this writing `yes`.

-## Running Andino simulation
+## Running Kimchi simulation

-After having built the repository, you can try launching Andino!
+After having built the repository, you can try launching Kimchi!

 - Run: